CDL-Quantum/CohortProject_2021/Week1_Trapped_Ions/Business_Application.md

 ## 1. Quantum random circuits

 A random quantum circuit is a random unitary operator (or gate) applied to a qubit system.
-Generally, this unitary gate can be built as the product of single- and multi-qubit unitary gates.
+Generally, this unitary gate can be built as the product of single and multi-qubit unitary gates.
 Below is a simple 3 qubit circuit printed from Cirq.

 ![CDL 2020 Cohort Project](../Week1_Trapped_Ions/img/simple_circuit.png)